JaladeAlan/alx-system_engineering-devops/0x02-shell_redirections/README.md

-exercise 10: script that deletes regular files with the .js extension exercise 11: script that counts the number of directories and sub-directories in the current directory exercise 12: a script that displays the 10 newest files in the current directory
+exercise 10: script that deletes regular files with the .js extension exercise 11: script that counts the number of directories and sub-directories in the current directory exercise 12: a script that displays the 10 newest files in the current directory exercise 13: a script that takes a list of words as input and prints only words that appear exactly once